“….the guy that showed me how to make rods said I should get a set of Bellinger forms ‘cause they’re the best, he was right”.... MH

 Of all the specialized bamboo rodmaking tools the planing form is the most essential.
-It is a big step to move from thinking about making bamboo fly rods to actually doing it because it often comes with a big financial commitment and a leap of faith.
+It is a big step to move from thinking about making bamboo fly rods to actually joining in on the hobby because it often comes with a big financial commitment and a leap of faith.
 Deciding on a planing form is often the first decision a new-to-the-craft rodmaker must make and it is one that is not made lightly.
-The last thing anyone new to the craft wants to do is over spend and blow the budget on a tool they have little practical knowledge or experience using and certainly they do not want to under spend only to find out later when their skills have developed that the tool they bought was a dud and doesn’t provide them with the flexibility in dimensions or range of tapers they want to make and leaves them with the uneasy feeling that their skills have grown beyond the tool.
+The last thing anyone new to the craft wants to do is over spend and blow the budget on a tool they have little practical knowledge or experience using and certainly they do not want to economize up front only to find out later when their skills have developed that the tool they bought was a dud and doesn’t provide them with the flexibility in dimensions or range of tapers they want to make and leaves them with the uneasy feeling that their skills have grown beyond the tool.

-As an incoming rodmaker I was faced with the same decision.
-The lesson I learned from my rodmaking brethren was planing forms are not a commodity where price means everything; because not all planing forms are the same.
-There are differences in the how they are designed and constructed, how the grooves are laid out, how precise they are made, the kind of hardware that is used and whether they are made with rodmaking fundamentals and planing technique in mind.
-These are all considerations that go into a well made planing form that are difficult to place value on when one is first entering into the craft.
+I've been there too.
+As a new-to-the-craft rodmaker I was faced with the same decision.
+I didn't know all the things one would like to know before making that big of a financial commitment.
+I was fortunate enough to have a rodmaking mentor that set me straight.
+The advice he gave me is as true today as it was then.
+Planing forms are not a commodity where price is everything.
+There is a good deal of difference in planing forms; how they are designed and constructed, how the grooves are laid out, how precisely they are machined, the kind of hardware that is used and whether they are made with rodmaking fundamentals and proper planing technique in mind.
+These are all considerations that go into a professionally made set of planing forms that is difficult to place value on when one is first entering into the craft.
+If you really want a good set of planing forms then buy a set from someone who has experience making bamboo fly rods - they already got it figured out.

 - We start with two bars of ¾” x1-1/4” x 72” highly-machinable, 1018 cold-rolled steel.
 The bars are mated together and the surfaces are ground uniformly flat and parallel to create two 1-1/2” wide planing surfaces – this is critical to proper planing technique and sound rodmaking fundamentals.
 The width makes for a great visual reference and is ideal for keeping the block plane centered over the bamboo strip while planing; whether you use and an old school Stanley, a ported, modern marvel or a groovy soul plane.